nikolaos-mavromatis/ames_house_price_prediction/README.md

 </p>

 Predict house prices using  various regression techniques.

-Objectives:
+This project focuses on 3 main things:
+1. Business statement,
-1. A production-ready ML project making use of:
+1. A simple but structured ML pipeline using Sklearn pipelines, and
-    1. the DS cookiecutter directory structure, and
-    1. Scikit-Learn's pipelines.
-1. Basic web app where users can input house characteristics and get an estimate of the price using FastAPI.
+1. A UI where users can get a quote for their inputs.

 ## Project Organization